 Here on the Sage Audio mastering blog, we’ve provided a few tips for getting the best studio monitors for your studio, and even offered a tutorial on how to set up the monitors in your home studio for the best listening experience.
-As you might guess, we place quite a bit of importance on monitors, as these are some of the most important tools in your studio.
+As you might guess, we place quite a bit of importance on multi monitors, as these are some of the most important tools in your studio.

 Since the world of studio monitors is constantly evolving, we like to stay up-to-date on what’s happening in monitor technology.
 Therefore, this article will take a look at three new monitors that have recently been released.

 Because every studio has a different budget and different equipment goals, we’ll try to run the gamut when it comes to quality and price with these speakers, and the three models we’ll look at today do exactly that.

 Yamaha has just introduced the second generation of its HS series active monitors — which actually includes three different models.
 We even featured a member of the first generation of the series — the HS50m — in our best monitors features.
 The series starts at about $200 per speaker, making it a great choice for many home studios.

 That’s not to say Yamaha skips on quality.
 The distinctive white woofer has been a staple of Yamaha monitors in studios big and small for decades, and provides a great sound at a relatively low price.

 We recommend going with at least a 5-inch woofer to generate accurate bass response, and even the smallest of the new models — the HS5 — meets this requirement.
 The main difference moving up the line are larger woofers: the HS7 has a 6.5-inch cone, and the HS8 has an eight-inch cone.
 All three have a 1-inch tweeter.